Teaching English online now

 Where to find our E-Lesson Plans

 We’re converting our lesson plans into E-Lesson Plan format as fast as we can and every day you’ll get more of these available.
-Currently, there are over 80 E-Lesson Plans of our standard lesson plans and 30 Flipped Classroom lesson plans in that format.
+Currently, there are almost 100 E-Lesson Plans of our standard lesson plans and over 30 Flipped Classroom lesson plans in that format.
 The standard lesson plan in E-Lesson Plan format is available to our $5+ Patrons, while the Flipped Lesson Plans are for $10 Patrons.

 Go to E-Lesson Plan category to see them all.